music-practice-tools/youtube-current-time/README.md

 The `ytct.js` code injects the [YouTube iFrame API](https://developers.google.com/youtube/iframe_api_reference) so it can access the current time.
 It also injects styles for the CSS time popup.
 APi start and stop events control an Interval which triggers polling the player current time and the display through setting a data-attribute to the time.
 When there are multiple players the time display tracks the one last started.

 The code has to keep polling the YouTube player for the time so it can use a little more power than when it is not running.
 It requests the time every 0.5 seconds to avoid 1 second glitches.
 When the current video is paused the polling stop.

+You can included the code in your own webpages avoiding the need to use the bookmark.